Potential complications arising from a heart attack can vary widely, from none to mild to life threatening.

 - shortness of breath

-Heart failure can be treated with a combination of medications and, in some cases, surgery.
+Heart failure can be treated with a combination of medicines and, in some cases, surgery.
 Learn more about heart failure.

 Heart rupture is a serious complication of a heart attack that occurs in about 10% of cases.
 The heart’s muscles, walls or valves split apart, usually one to five days after the heart attack.
 Open heart surgery is required to repair the damage.
 However, about half of all people die within 5 days of the rupture occurring.